 For parameterization of the photolysis rates the separate approaches for troposphere and stratosphere are retained, as these have been optimized in the past for these specific applications.
 The modified band approach (MBA) is adopted for the computation of tropospheric photolysis rates (Williams et al., 2006, 2012).
 It computes net photolysis rates based on 7 absorption bands across the spectral range 202 - 695 nm.
+Cross section and quantum yield input data are taken from recent compilations (IUPAC and JPL), as collected in the photolysis input dataset 'tropo_look_up_cbmhybrid' version v1b.
 For instances of large solar zenith angles (71-85°) a different set of band intervals is used to avoid introducing large biases.
 The radiative transfer calculation is performed with a two-stream solver using the absorption and scattering components introduced by gases, aerosols and clouds, computed on-line for each of the predefined band intervals.